Rammellzee: Career

 In 1988, Rammellzee and his band Gettovetts recorded the album Missionaries Moving, with producer Bill Laswell, a frequent collaborator.
 Laswell also paired Rammellzee with writer William Burroughs on the 1989 album, Seven Souls, and featured him on several albums recorded by his revolving super-group, Praxis.

-He also wrote an opera "The Requiem of Gothic Futurism" in 1985, "offered to send the U.S. military some of the intelligence he had gathered for national defense," and "tried to promote his ideas by producing a comic book and a board game."

-Rammellzee was the first artist to collaborate with the streetwear brand Supreme, making hand-painted trucker hats at their first store in 1994.
+Rammellzee also wrote an opera The Requiem of Gothic Futurism in 1985 and "offered to send the U.S. military some of the intelligence he had gathered for national defense."
+He also "tried to promote his ideas by producing a comic book and a board game and was the first artist to collaborate with the street wear brand Supreme, making hand-painted trucker hats at their first store in 1994.

 In 2003, Rammellzee released his debut album, This Is What You Made Me, and performed at the Knitting Factory in New York with the newly reformed Death Comet Crew.
 Subsequently, Troubleman Unlimited re-released recordings made by DCC between 1982 and 1984.

 Their single for Exterior St was featured on the compilation Anti-NY with Ike Yard, Sexual Harassment, and Vivien Goldman, among others.
 In 2004, Rammellzee released his second album Bi-Conicals of the Rammellzee, produced by Gamma Records.

+In 2009 Rammellzee exhibited what was to be his final work, Atomic Note Maestro Atmosferic, at an exhibition housed in the Grand Palais in Paris.

+In 2018, Rammellzee was the subject of a retrospective exhibition at Red Bull Arts in New York City head-curated by Maxwell Wolf.

+In 2024 Rizzoli Electa published the 384-page book RAMM:ΣLL:ZΣΣ : Racing for Thunder that was edited by Maxwell Wolf and Jeff Mao.